jeisenma/ProgrammingConcepts/10-dataviz/dataviz.md

  - [imdb](http://www.imdb.com/interfaces)

 ## Assignment DataViz Project
-- You will build an interactive data viz sketch embedded in a simple webpage.
+- You will build an interactive data viz sketch.
 The sketch should allow users to explore data and learn about a story that matters to you.
 You wil need to submit a proposal on Carmen before our next class that includes:
     - Project Description: who your audience is, what story you want to tell and why, and your chosen interaction style
     - References: data sources (must read data from a file or a server), images, videos, audio, articles, etc
     - Wireframe drawing that shows what a screenshot of your data viz might look like